Lorenzo G. Vidino: Reception

 In April 2020, the Bridge Initiative of Georgetown University published a comprehensive fact sheet about Vidino, claiming that his "research promotes conspiracy theories about the Muslim Brotherhood in Europe and the United States".
-The initiative's associate director, Mobashra Tazamal, stated on Twitter that Vidino's work "has been used to justify the criminalization of Muslim civil society across Europe".
-In the tweet, Tazamal referred to the Austrian government's use of Vidino's work to justify Operation Luxor, the largest police operation in Austria since 1945 (later declared "unlawful" by the courts), which raided the homes of nearly seventy families active in Austrian Muslim associations, including Farid Hafez, a professor at Salzburg and Georgetown who researches and publishes on Islamophobia.
+His ties to the United Arab Emirates have been criticized, along with his quoting of right-wing figures, including Udo Ulfkotte.

 In response to criticism, Vidino stated in a September 2022 interview with Wiener Zeitung: "If my work is flawed and has caused you damage, why don't you sue me?
 It's just general criticism, personal attacks and empty legal threats; that's quite revealing to me."
 Anas Schakfeh, former president of the Islamic Religious Community in Austria, commented that "U.S. residents can hardly be sued in Austria".
-In addition, he asked whether "not being sued proves the claim wrong".
-Muslim Youth Austria (MJÖ) refrained from filing a lawsuit because Vidino resides in the US, and thus a lawsuit in Austria is "practically impossible".
-In addition, MJÖ cited a decision of the Higher Regional Court of Graz, in which it is stated that the "assessment in the Scholz/Heinisch expert opinion, which is based, among other things, on the Vidino study and afterthoughts, is inadequate as evidence".
+Muslim Youth Austria (MJÖ) refrained from filing a lawsuit.
+MJÖ cited a decision of the Higher Regional Court of Graz, in which it is stated that the "assessment in the Scholz/Heinisch expert opinion, which is based, among other things, on the Vidino study and afterthoughts, is inadequate as evidence".
+This culminated in Williams College professor Farid Hafez suing Vindino.
+Hafez v.
+Vidino was dismissed by the U.S. District Court after the court granted the defendants’ motions to dismiss.

-According to Thijl Sunier, professor at the Free University of Amsterdam, although Vidino claims to be an independent scholar, leaked documents show that he was paid by a private intelligence service to scientifically substantiate allegations against the Muslim Brotherhood.
-Furthermore, he is associated with a camp that spreads conspiracy theories about the Brotherhood.
-To anthropologist and University of Toronto professor Amira Mittermaier, Vidino is a proponent of the Great Replacement conspiracy theory, which claims that Muslims are set to displace the white population in the Global North.
-She criticizes Vidino's argument—that the Muslim Brotherhood promotes a victim narrative—as a striking example of "rhetorical gymnastics".
+According to Thijl Sunier, professor at the Free University of Amsterdam, although Vidino claims to be an independent scholar, leaked documents show that he was paid by a private intelligence service to substantiate allegations against the Brotherhood. and associated with conspiracy theories about the Brotherhood.
+University of Toronto professor Amira Mittermaier claims Vidino is a proponent of the Great Replacement conspiracy theory.
+She criticizes Vidino's argument that the Brotherhood promotes a victim narrative as a striking example of "rhetorical gymnastics".